ontohub/bringit/README.md

 This is the Ontohub-fork of [gitlab_git](https://gitlab.com/gitlab-org/gitlab_git).
 Since `Gitlab::Git` has been absorbed into the [main GitLab project](https://gitlab-com/gitlab-org/gitlab-ce), the original `gitlab_git` gem has been deprecated.
 See the [gitlab-ce issue](https://gitlab.com/gitlab-org/gitlab-ce/issues/24374) and [merge request](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/8447) for more information.

-In this repository, some updates to gitlab_git from the integrated gitlab-git are copied over and adjusted to work as a gem.
+In this fork, some updates to gitlab_git from the integrated gitlab-git are copied over and adjusted to work as a gem.
 However, newer changes to the git layer of Gitlab are so tightly intergrated with Gitlab that pulling them back into this gem is impossible.
+Even though this will not receive any more changes introduced by Gitlab, this fork is still maintained by the Ontohub team.

 This fork of the original gem adds a wrapper `Gitlab::Git::Wrapper` around the original Gitlab::Git objects to allow for easier handling.